sshastry/queenslogic/readme.md

 type K m a = Monad m => (m a -> (a -> m a) -> m a)
 ```

 Now to the problem at hand.
 We index rows and cols and diagonals by integers.
-The terminology is a little unorthodox in that we regard rows and cols as degenerate diagonals.
+The terminology is a little unorthodox in that we regard rows and columns as degenerate diagonals.

 ```haskell
 data Diagonal = Row Int